 If you’re deciding whether to use Airbnb or Booking.com for your upcoming trip then it’s important to consider what’s important for you.

 If you’re on a budget, value meeting locals and getting their recommendations and having access to additional facilities then we’d recommend finding an Airbnb for your upcoming trip.
-If you haven’t used Airbnb before, then click here to get up to $40 off your first stay!
+Click here to find an Airbnb for your next trip!

 If you value flexibility, convenience or are simply travelling to a place with limited private apartments then we recommend booking accommodation on Booking.com.
 We suggest not leaving it until the last minute as you can find great bargains if you book in advance.
 Click here to find a place to stay for your upcoming trip on Booking.com!

 Airbnb vs. Booking.Com for Hosts

 When we lived in London, we rented the spare room in our apartment on Airbnb for over a year.
 We never used Booking.Com because we felt that Airbnb had a number of advantages over Booking.Com for hosts.

 On Airbnb, hosts are able to have full control of who stays at their property as well as get a better understanding of who will be staying with them.
 Airbnb allows you to turn off instant book so you can accept or reject each guest based on their profile and their previous reviews.
 Airbnb also has a full verification system so guests need to upload forms of ID and hosts can reject guests if they aren’t fully verified.